+We can further investigate the analytical impact of rapid assembly and to what extent it may impact on the initial mass function (IMF) of the stars that subsequently form by appealing to the fitting functions introduced in \cite{Hirano_2014}.
+Using their equation 14:

-we can calculate the expected stellar masses based on the mass inflow rates at the virial radius of each halo.
-In Figure \ref{Fig:HaloAccretionRates} we show the accretion rates as a function of halo radius.
+we can calculate the expected stellar masses based on the mass inflow rates at the virial radius of our haloes.
+In Figure \ref{Fig:HaloAccretionRates} we show the mass inflow rates as a function of halo radius.
 The virial radius for each halo varies with the mass of each halo.
-To guide the eye we have coloured the range of virial radii in grey - the median value for the virial radius of all haloes is approximately 100 pc and the average accretion rate within this region is 0.2 \msolaryrc. \\ Now using the fitting function as given in \cite{Hirano_2014} we find, given these high accretion rates, predicted stellar masses in excess of $10^4$ \msolar and possibly even exceeding $10^5$ \msolarc.
+To guide the eye we have coloured the range of virial radii in grey - the median value for the virial radius of all haloes is approximately 100 pc and the average mass inflow rate within this region is $\dot{M} \sim 0.2$ \msolaryrc. \\ Now using the fitting function as given in \cite{Hirano_2014} we find, given these high mass inflow rates, predicted stellar masses in excess of $10^4$ \msolar and possibly even exceeding $10^5$ \msolar for some haloes.
 In Figure \ref{Fig:HiranoRates} we show the predicted stellar masses for each halo as a function of halo mass.
 The fact that many haloes are growing at very high rates means that Eqn \ref{Eqn:HiranoRates} predicts a large spread in final stellar masses.